2024 Château Figeac Premier Grand Cru Classé

 The location and climate of Château Figeac in Bordeaux

-Located in the west of Saint-Émilion, Château Figeac has an exceptional terroir that is rare in the region: three ridges of Günz gravel.
-This composition, combined with a temperate climate and excellent drainage, allows for a long growing season with optimal ripening conditions for grape varieties such as Cabernet Sauvignon, Cabernet Franc and Merlot.
+Located in the west of Saint-Émilion, Château Figeac boasts exceptional terroir, rare in the region: three ridges of Günz gravel.
+This composition, combined with a temperate climate and excellent drainage, ensures a long growing season with optimal ripening conditions for grape varieties such as Cabernet Sauvignon, Cabernet Franc, and Merlot.

 The 2024 vintage is a triumph in a complex year.
-Despite record rainfall during the growing season, Château Figeac managed to produce a high-quality wine thanks to a combination of terroir, precision farming and rigorous selection.
-The blend is composed of:
+Despite record rainfall during the growing season, Château Figeac succeeded in producing a high-quality wine thanks to a combination of terroir, precision farming, and rigorous selection.
+The blend consists of:

 - 39% Cabernet Sauvignon